NoComment1105/NoComment1105/README.md

 Here are some ideas to get you started:

 - 🔭 My Projects: [Periodic](https://github.com/NoComment1105/periodic-mod-minecraft), [DeepslateCutting](https://github.com/NoComment1105/DeepslateCutting-fabric), [LilyBot](https://github.com/IrisShaders/LilyBot), [MobSpecificEnchants](https://github.com/NoComment1105/MobSpecificEnchants), [MoreLogBlocks](https://github.com/NoComment1105/MoreLogBlocks)
 - 🔭 I help out with: [The Iris Project](https://github.com/IrisShaders/), as a Community Admin.
-[QuiltMC](https://github.com/QuiltMC), as a member of the Mappings Team
+[QuiltMC](https://github.com/QuiltMC), as a member of the Mappings Team and a Trainee Moderator
 - 🌱 I’m currently learning: Java, Kotlin and GLSL
 - 🤔 I’m looking for help with: Anything!
 If you feel i did a stupid somewhere, help me out!
 - 💬 Ask me about: Minecraft, Computers